Free Trial Class

 Rokudan · 6th Dan 4× Caribbean Men's Team Kata Champion ex-Barbados National Team ISKF Certified

-Every class Sensei Mark teaches carries the weight of that journey — but he wears it lightly.
-His approach on the floor is demanding and precise, but always grounded in genuine care for each student's growth.
+He moved to the United States in 2011 and is now a Rokudan 6th Dan — ISKF certified instructor, judge, referee, and examiner.
+Every class he teaches carries the weight of that journey, but he wears it lightly.
+His approach is demanding and precise, always grounded in genuine care for each student's growth.
+Full credentials →

 TRADITIONAL SHOTOKAN, MODERN SPIRIT.